 After some discussions and trials, we took the group decision to use this blog format for re-publication, as it was more accessible for us as a group, avoiding the need to use HTML coding (which none of us then knew) and could be used to re-publish both the pictures and much of the original content of the written FAQ’s.
 Bill saw the first topics and pages posted, and encouraged us to continue with this format.

-Our initial work in the Spring of 2013 focused on re-publishing the pictures FAQ’s as this was the simpler way to get started and establish a framework for the blog version.
+Our initial work in the Spring of 2013 focused on re-publishing the pictures FAQ’s as this was the simplest way to get started and establish a framework for the blog version.
 We now know that some of the original pictures were lost, and we have endeavoured find new copies.

 Later in the first year, our focus changed to checking, updating and re-publishing the written content of the FAQ’s, in sections, configured for this blog format.
 In a number of cases, the information has been presented in a different form or style to the original FAQ’s, in particular where the original HTML web based version used some large tables of small text.
 This type of transfer has so far resisted our efforts at publishing them on the blog.